K-Wiczling/Battleship-Frontend/README.md

 1. Node v16.17.0
 2. npm 8.18.0
 3. Postgress (Or other sql database, but it would requrie some changes in DB credentials)
+4. Server side of the app [Battleship Backend]( https://github.com/K-Wiczling/Battleship-Backend/blob/main/README.md) for the app.

 ## Getting Started